suburbanpuma/nnsvs-romance-language-support/es.md

 <sup>8</sup> `ts` is used intead of `ch` for upper-class chilean speakers.
 Please refer to example audio.
 For lower-class chilean speakers, `ch` is replaced with `sh`.
 NOTE: STILL LABEL AS `ch` FOR DICTIONARY COMPATIBILITY AND USAGE CONSISTENCY.
+ALSO READ THE EXPLANATION.
+If a speaker mixes between the two then use both phonemes .
+But if they almost always replace the sound then follow that guidance.

 <sup>9</sup> `x` covers all "h"/"soft J" sounds contextually.
 So only one phoneme is required.
 For speakers who want to differenciate, the `h` phoneme could be used along with `x`. `h` being the glottal fricative and `x` being the velar fricative.
 Note this will increase the amount of data required and won't be supported in the dictionary.